orcfax/docs/docs/orcfax-solution/orcfax-vision.md

 each of the above aspects, their significance, and how the Orcfax solution provides an answer.

-### Triangulation of data points vs single source data points
+### Triangulation of data points vs Single source data points

 To avoid single points of failure or attack, Orcfax has adopted the principle of triangulation, which is concerned with the